riebling/sherlock/README.md

   * Something to parse JSON output from Scrapy
   * User Interface code
     We have stuff that can be re-used, implemented in a mixture of html, javascript, and PHP.
 It's not clear what tools or development environment (if any) were used to produce these, and some outside expertise will be likely.
 I've banged my head against the code trying to work out how it works, but it's unlike any normal/familiar programming language in terms of control flow and data structures

+Domains for the system - "pick one" - list more here:
+  * child exploitation / escort+massage services
+    - Sources to scrape: backpage.com, cityvibe.com, eros.com, humaniplex.com, myredbook.com, and sugardaddyforme.com, eroticmp.com and theeroticreview.com
+  * illegal immigration
+  * human trafficking
+  * news gathering
+  * finance / corporate / stock tracking

+Where's the NLP:
+  Surely there's some magic NLP processing we do to provide the value-added 'special sauce' that differentiates this from off-the-shelf tools
+  * Named entity recognition
+  * Regular expressions

 Data types/structures:
   * use XML to represent results of Scrapy queries